 Thank You!
-How To Politely Decline An Offer From A College Performing Arts Program.
+How To Decline From A College Performing Arts Program

 By Lisa Perez

 Congratulations!
 You’ve found the perfect school, but what about the schools who made an offer that you have to turn down?
 Saying no can be a bit nerve wracking.
 Here are some helpful hints on how to decline an college performing arts offer in a polished and professional manner.

 Put your fingers on the keyboard or keypad: The college audition process has been long and exhausting.
 Most likely it’s been just as long and exhausting for the college arts departments.
 They’ve spent many hours going through pre-screens and applications, showing up to auditions, listening to hundreds of songs and monologues and combing through countless resumes and headshots to find the perfect fit for their program.
 Now you need to show them the same respect with a personalized response when you’ve made your final decision.

 Be Gracious: Declining an offer can feel uncomfortable.
 Before cutting to the chase, begin the conversation by showing your appreciation for their time and interest in you.
 Let them know how much you value being considered for their program.

 Avoid the one and done: Whether in an email, over the phone or in person, nothing feels more impersonal than a one-line message declining their offer.
 Take some time to consider your correspondence.
 They took the time to go through hundreds of applicants to choose you!

 It’s ok to be transparent: It can be very helpful to know why you decided to go with another program.